rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{equation*}
 $$

-where we have ignored the constant term $\lambda P$ since it wont survive the various differentiations.
+where we have ignored the constant term $\lambda P$ since it wont survive the derivatives in the Euler-Lagrange equations.

 This is the standard form if we identify